derekcbr/myeasytools/README.md

 Easytools including:
-1. Translating all the objects and sub collections in the current collections
+1. Translating all the objects and sub collections in the current collection
 2. Procedural Blender materials including glass/light pollution/rusty metal etc.
 3. KD tree searching nearest point on the object
 4. Add procedural text context